lucadonghi/APP-for-Advanced-Microeconomics-Project/README.md

 4. Type this command in your RStudio console: `runGitHub("Interactive_paper","lucadonghi","master")`

 ## Shiny App composition
-The app consists of two Tab displaying respectively mobile plans dristribution and the econometric analysis
+The app consists of two tabs displaying respectively mobile plans dristribution and the econometric analysis
 ### 1. Italian Mobile Telecomunication Tariffs
 **This first tab is composed by:**
 1. Brief **description** of the Shiny App.